tlenz88/ChIPPy/README.md

     --quality [-q]: Integer indicating Phred quality score for trimming low-quality bases at the ends of reads during read pairing and for removing low-quality reads during filtering.
 Phred score will also be used to approximate filtering settings during alignment.

     --threads [-t]: Integer indicating number of processor threads to use for tools that allow multithreading.
-If no value is given, the number of available threads will be determined automatically and will use half of available threads on the users system.
+If no value is given, the number of available threads will be determined automatically and will use half of available threads on the user's system.

     --remove [-r]: Removes intermediate files when no longer needed by pipeline to save hard drive space.